aaronDykes/Running_Average/README.md

 This is my implementation of a circular queue in C. It's primary functionality is to calculate the running average of an nth term provided by the user.

-cd into the Queue directory and run make to generate an executable named "circle".
+cd into the Queue directory and run make to generate a "circle" executable.

 Once run:
   - User will be prompted to enter the nth term to average over.